 Finally, in addition to measuring changes in net contributions, it is interesting to analyze whether individuals made changes to how new funds or existing funds in their retirement and savings accounts were allocated.
-As shown in Table 14, while approximately equal proportions increased and decreased the amount of new allocations used to buy stocks, a larger proportion of people rebalanced their stockholding to reduce their exposure to stocks in the first two months immediately following the stock market crash in October 2008, with about 3% pulling all funds out of the stock market.
-Similarly, 18% of respondents in our survey at the end of 2009 indicated that they moved some of their retirement savings to less risky investments.
-While admittedly incomplete, this survey evidence suggests that a non-negligible number of households appear to have shifted their allocations away from stocks, implying that not all consumers may have fully benefited from the recent rebound in the stock market.
+As shown in Table 14, while approximately equal proportions increased and decreased the amount of new allocations used to buy stocks, a larger proportion of respondents rebalanced their stockholding by reducing their exposure to stocks in the first two months immediately following the stock market crash in October 2008, with about 3% pulling all funds out of the stock market.
+Similarly, 18% of respondents in the end-of-2009 survey indicated that they moved some of their retirement savings to less risky investments.
+This survey evidence suggests that a non-negligible number of households appear to have shifted their allocations away from stocks, implying that not all consumers may have fully benefited from the recent rebound in the stock market.